quynhnguyen141299-hub/cpp20-option-pricer/README.md

     90.0     8.6510     0.0326        82.8%
     95.0     5.6430     0.0292        54.0%
 ```
+Barrier	Interpretation
+60.0 → 100.2% of vanilla	Barrier is so far below spot that it's almost never hit.
+The DO call is worth essentially the same as a plain vanilla call.
+The 100.2% (slightly above 100%) is MC sampling noise.
+80.0 → 98.8%	Still far away, tiny chance of knockout.
+You lose only 1.2% of the vanilla value.
+90.0 → 82.8%	Barrier is getting close to spot.
+Meaningful probability of knockout, so the option is worth 17% less.
+95.0 → 54.0%	Barrier is very close — spot only needs to drop 5% to kill the option.
+Worth roughly half of vanilla.
+This is the discount you get for accepting knockout risk.
+SE is the Monte Carlo standard error — all around 0.03, meaning the prices are accurate to about ±0.06 (2 SE).

 ### FD PDE solver — European & American put
+This compares three methods for pricing the same put option:

 ```
             Method      Price      Delta      Gamma